openstack/cinder/doc/source/devref/replication.rst

 driver.
-In other words, rather than trying to perform any magic by changing host entries in the DB for a Volume etc, all replication targets are considered "unmanged" BUT if a failover is issued, it's the drivers responsiblity to access replication volumes on the replicated backend device.
+In other words, rather than trying to perform any magic by changing host entries in the DB for a Volume etc, all replication targets are considered "unmanged" BUT if a failover is issued, it's the drivers responsibility to access replication volumes on the replicated backend device.

 This results in no changes for the end-user.
 For example, He/She can